-The Education and Training Section coordinates and assists with training the Office of Health Care Regulation (OHCR) staff, other agency staff involved in long term care issues, long term care industry representatives and general public.
+The Training and Technical Direction Unit coordinates and assists with training the Office of Health Care Regulation (OHCR) staff, other agency staff involved in long term care issues, long term care industry representatives and the general public.
 OHCR staff is provided education and training for various regulatory programs and survey processes and in preparation for federal testing, if required.
 Training for OHCR and other agency staff also may be held to meet the requirements of CMS, to introduce new procedures or technical material, or to review commonly used procedures.